Tlamatinime/Datasets-for-Recommender-Systems/README.md

 # Public Datasets For Recommender Systems

 This is a repository of a topic-centric public data sources in high quality for Recommender Systems (RS).
 They are collected and tidied from Stack Overflow, articles, recommender sites and academic experiments.
-Most of the datasets presented here are free, having open sorce linceses, however, some are not and you need to ask permission to use or cite the authors' work.
+Most of the datasets presented here are free, having open source licenses, however, some are not and you need to ask permission to use or cite the authors' work.

 > In addition, this repository contains some pre-processed datasets with treatment for academic experiments.